 The COVID-19 vaccines are among the most effective in the history of medicine.

 The Pfizer-BioNtech vaccine was shown to be 95% effective in preventing COVID-19 in the more than 40,000 people studied in early trials.
 The Moderna vaccine was 95% effective in a study of 30,000 people.
+As of August 16, 2021, more than 168 million Americans have been fully vaccinated and it is still clear that the vaccines are effective.

 Take the first vaccine offered to you and protect yourself early while the virus is spreading at high levels.